Candida18/Virtual-Assistance-For-The-Blind/README.md

 # Virtual Assistance For The Blind

-<h3 align="left">ABSTRACT : </h3>
+## ABSTRACT :
 <p align="justify">One of the most used forms of communication among people is Email.
 A lot of confidential and urgent information is exchanged over emails in today’s time.
 There are about 253 million visually impaired people worldwide.
 These visually impaired people are facing a problem of communication.
 Since technology is growing day by day, these visually challenged people feel that they are more challenged.</p>

 <p align="justify">
 So, we proposed a Voice-based Email System using AI that will make the email system very easily accessible to visually challenged people and also help society.
-Accessibility is the most important feature that is considered while developing this system. </p>
+Accessibility is the most important feature that is considered while developing this system. </p><br/>

 <!--[![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)-->

-<h3 align="left"> SOFTWARE REQUIREMENTS : </h3>
+## SOFTWARE REQUIREMENTS :
 <ul type="square">
   <li> <b> Operating System : </b> Any version of Windows NT family (4.0 &above) </li>
    &emsp;